A. Pneumococcal Infection

 Receiving vaccination is safe.
 If you experience persistent fever, severe allergic reactions (e.g. difficulty in breathing, swelling of the lips or tongue, or hives, etc.) or other adverse events after vaccination, please consult a doctor immediately.

-9. What are the possible adverse reactions following pneumococcal conjugate vaccine (PCV) administration?
+8. What are the possible adverse reactions following 15-valent pneumococcal conjugate vaccine (PCV15) administration?

-For PCV15, the most common adverse reactions observed in children less than 2 years old are fever, irritability, somnolence and injection-site pain while injection-site pain, fatigue, myalgia and headache are the commonest in adults.
+The most common adverse reactions after PCV15 administration observed in children less than 2 years old are fever, irritability, somnolence and injection-site pain, while injection-site pain, fatigue, myalgia and headache are the most common in adults.

 Receiving vaccination is safe.
 If you experience persistent fever, severe allergic reactions (e.g. difficulty in breathing, swelling of the lips or tongue, or hives, etc.) or other adverse events after vaccination, please consult a doctor immediately.